 (j) Reasonable costs of transportation and lodging to obtain medical treatment or services.
 "Reasonable costs for transportation" shall be defined as the current federal or state mileage reimbursement rate, whichever is higher, for private automobiles, or actual costs if other forms of transportation are used.
 Verification is required only when costs exceed the higher of the federal or state mileage reimbursement rate or the rate charged is for public transportation (e.g., local bus service).

-(D) Child /dependent care deduction: payments for the actual verified costs for the care of a child or other dependent when necessary for an AG member to accept or continue employment, seek employment in compliance with the job search criteria (or an equivalent effort by those not subject to job search), or attend training or education in preparation for employment.
-A child care expense which is reimbursed or paid for by the Ohio works first (OWF) program under Title IV-F of the Social Security Act, shall not be deductible.
+(D) Child /dependent care deduction: payments for the actual verified costs for the care of a child or other dependent when necessary for an assistance group member to accept or continue employment, seek employment in compliance with the job search criteria (or an equivalent effort by those not subject to job search), or attend training or education in preparation for employment.
+A child care expense which is reimbursed or paid for by the Ohio works first program under Title IV-A of the Social Security Act, ( 42 U.S.C.
+618 (2/2006)) shall not be deductible.

-(E) Shelter costs: monthly shelter costs over fifty per cent of the AG's income after all other deductions have been allowed.
-If the AG does not contain an elderly or disabled member, as defined in rule 5101:4-1-03 of the Administrative Code, the shelter deduction cannot exceed the maximum shelter deduction provided.
-These AGs shall receive an excess shelter deduction for the entire monthly cost that exceeds fifty per cent of the AG's income after all of the above deductions.
-An AG with potential categorical eligibility that contains an SSI applicant that is determined ineligible but later becomes categorically eligible and entitled to restored benefits shall receive restored benefits using the excess shelter deduction from the beginning of the period for which SSI benefits are paid or the original food assistance application date, whichever is later, if the AG incurs such expenses.
-The maximum shelter cost deduction shall be adjusted each fiscal year and the county agencies will be informed of the amount through the issuance of a food assistance change transmittal, which can be found in the food assistance certification handbook at the Ohio department of job and family services website.
+(E) Shelter costs: monthly shelter costs over fifty per cent of the assistance group's income after all other deductions contained in this rule have been allowed.
+If the assistance group does not contain an elderly or disabled member, as defined in rule 5101:4-1-03 of the Administrative Code, the shelter deduction cannot exceed the maximum shelter deduction provided.
+These assistance groups shall receive an excess shelter deduction for the entire monthly cost that exceeds fifty per cent of the assistance group income after all other deductions contained in this rule have been allowed.
+An assistance group with potential categorical eligibility that contains an SSI applicant that is determined ineligible but later becomes categorically eligible and entitled to restored benefits shall receive restored benefits using the excess shelter deduction from the beginning of the period for which SSI benefits are paid or the original food assistance application date, whichever is later, if the assistance group incurs such expenses.
+The maximum shelter cost deduction shall be adjusted each fiscal year and the county agencies will be informed of the amount through the issuance of a food assistance change transmittal, which can be found in the food assistance certification handbook at the ODJFS website.
 Shelter costs shall include only the following:

-(1) An AG receiving the homeless shelter deduction under paragraph (H) of this rule cannot have its shelter expense considered under paragraphs (E) and (F) of this rule.
+(1) An assistance group that receives the homeless shelter deduction under paragraph (H) of this rule shall not have its shelter expense considered under paragraphs (E) and (F) of this rule.

-(2) Continuing charges for the shelter occupied by the AG, including rent, first and second mortgages, condo and association fees, or other continuing charges leading to the ownership of shelter, such as loan repayments for the purchase of a mobile home, including interest on such payments.
-Examples of shelter costs homeless AGs may incur are fees for staying at shelters for the homeless, fees for renting a motel room for a number of days or hours each month, etc. If a homeless AG is living in its car, the car payment can qualify as a shelter cost.
+(2) Continuing charges for the shelter occupied by the assistance group, including rent, first and second mortgages, condo and association fees, or other continuing charges leading to the ownership of shelter, such as loan repayments for the purchase of a mobile home, including interest on such payments.
+Examples of shelter costs homeless assistance groups may incur are fees for staying at shelters for the homeless, fees for renting a motel room for a number of days or hours each month, etc. If a homeless assistance group is living in its car, the car payment can qualify as a shelter cost.

 (3) Property taxes, state and local assessments, and insurance on the structure itself, but not separate costs for insuring furniture or personal belongings.
-If an AG is living in a car, only that portion of the car insurance premium which covers the car itself may be allowed.
-License plate fees on a motor home or car that represents an AG's residence are not assessments and they are not allowable.
+If an assistance group is living in a car, only that portion of the car insurance premium which covers the car itself may be allowed.
+License plate fees on a motor home or car that represents an assistance group's residence are not assessments and they are not allowable.

 (4) One of the utility allowances listed under paragraph (F) of this rule if applicable.
 To receive a utility allowance there must be an incurred utility expense.
 Only separate identifiable utility costs are allowable.